Special Use Permit - Forestry

 Where a special use permit is not the appropriate form of tenure, a tenure under the Land Act may be obtained through FrontCounter BC.

-Follow the special use permit procedures and policy:
+If interested in applying for an SUP, please review the following special use permit procedures and policy:

 To start your Special Use Permit application or to learn more, please contact your local Natural Resource District office and fill out the following application form as the first step in gathering all the required information.